Lifeguards

 Qualifications:

-At least 16 years old by June 1, 2020.
+At least 16 years old.
 Coaches will ideally be at least 1 age group level older than the players they are coaching.

 • Current Red Cross Lifeguard Certification.